24 Best Malaga Instagram Spots By a Local

 Have a cocktail and take in the views from La Terraza de Valeria.

-La Terraza de Valeria is a rooftop terrace located in Room Mate Valeria Hotel, one of the best hotels with rooftop pool in Malaga.
+La Terraza de Valeria is a rooftop terrace located in Room Mate Collection Valeria Hotel, one of the best hotels with a rooftop pool in Malaga.
 You don’t need to be a guest to access it, so there’s no reason not to enjoy a cocktail or mocktail there.

 They have a beautiful Andalusian-style bar with tall turquoise chairs and tables overlooking Muelle Uno and part of the Alcazaba and city centre.